aprar-jalal/ChattingUsingFirebaseAndReact-vite/README.md

 # 🚫 Block and Unblock Users

-The application supports blocking and unblocking users.
+The application supports blocking users.

 When User A blocks User B: